 There is an endless list of things to do in the city, tourists can spend hours exploring the traditional Berber markets known as souks, wandering around the seemingly endless maze of markets is an experience like no other.
 You can descend into the Moorish history by visiting the only remaining part of the original Almoravid city, the Koubba El-Badiyin dome.
 Other attractions include a visit to the gorgeous Majorelle Gardens and museum of art, visit to the serene Ben Youssef Medersa, a visit to the splendid Koutoubia Mosque, El Badi Palace, the Royal Agdal Gardens, the Ourika valley, quad biking adventure and white splash rafting at the Ourika River.

-The city of Zagora is located in the Valley of Draa River in south-eastern part of Morocco.
+The city of Zagora is located in the Valley of Draa River in the south-eastern part of Morocco.
 The city is noted for its international events international events; the Zagora Marathon and the Nomads Festival in M’Hamid.
-The city offers excursions in the Moroccan desert, trekking, bivouac camps, camels and 4×4.
-The open air markets of Zagora provide a retreat at night.
+The city offers excursions in the Moroccan desert, trekking, bivouac camps, camels, and 4×4.
+The open-air markets of Zagora provide a retreat at night.

 The city of TInghir is an oasis turned into a city at the foothills of the High Atlas Mountains.
 The palm oasis is irrigated by a network of irrigation canals.
 The oasis acts as a resting place before the tour heads deeper into the wilderness of the desert ahead.

 The 1200 years old city of Fez is a maze of souks, mosques and spice filled streets.
 The city has a fascinating history; some of the attractions of the city include the Moulay Idriss mausoleum, Nejjarine fountain and the Bou Anania Medersa.